franckklotz/Robotic-Ventilator/README.md

 do not hesitate to contact us via email for any specific questions.

+# Specification

+the specification are the folowing :

+Pressure control up to 40 cmH2O, expiration pressure up to 25 cmH2O
+Respiration ratio from 6 to 40 breath per minute Adjustable inspiratiory time I:E ration
+FiO2 from 21 to 100 % in 10 % increase
+Trigger time and or patient
+Connect to standard mask
+Dual Circuit with non rebreathing valve ( Y patient )

+humidity and temperature not controlled in our design O2 read out not in our design
+O2 sensor are very expensive and "impossible to find " @ end of march 2020

 # Mechanical parts

 The complete 3D parts and assembly is available in the specific folder.
 The different Ambu clone may have different dimentions but our intent is to design the claws in such way it will fit the different models destinated to support adults.